opendatateam/docker-udata/README.md

 ## Details

-This Docker image provide uData as well as all known plugins and themes.
+This Docker image provide udata as well as all known plugins and themes.

 It is packaged to run within uwsgi with gevent support.